-We’ve heard that calls from adult children are about as frequent as a solar eclipse.
+Have you ever had a misunderstanding with your adult child?
+About money?
+We hear that a call home from an adult child is about as frequent as a solar eclipse.
+Texting, maybe, but still.
 So when our friend, Brenda, saw her daughter’s name pop up on her phone she was thrilled.

 Brenda: “Hey, Steph!”